 When to Seek Drug Treatment

 The thing with addiction is there isn’t usually a eureka moment where someone suddenly realizes he’s an addict.
-Nor does his life have to be an utter mess in order for him to be taken seriously.
+Nor does his life have to be an utter mess for him to be taken seriously.
 Some of the things that indicate it is time to seek help include:

 - If a person is a drug user, it may be tough to know if the drug use is merely for pleasure or if it has reached the point of a dangerous addiction.
 If the person is not sure, answering the following questions will help him decide: